Current Phase: 3 at up to full capacity, while continuing to adhere to physical distancing, PPE, and testing guidelines.

-Procedure for Visitors to Campus During Phase 2
+Procedure for Students on Campus During Phase 3

-Visitors of any sort should be called out in each school’s Restart plan and reviewed/approved accordingly.
+- All visitors on campus should be called out in each school’s Restart Plan and reviewed/approved accordingly.

-During Phase 2, any non-USC visitor approved for campus entry should complete this form found here on a daily basis and file it with the host department.
+- Any non-USC visitor approved for campus entry should complete this form (USC Single Sign On required for access) on a daily basis and file it with the host department.
 Each visitor will also be required to register and make a building-specific visitor reservation via iVIP.